Kris Kristofferson – City of New Orleans

 Many may not know that “City of New Orleans” was originally written and recorded by Steve Goodman, who penned it in 1970.
 However, it was Kris Kristofferson’s rendition that solidified its place in the annals of American folk music.
 Kristofferson’s interpretation brought a distinct resonance that touched the hearts of many, bolstered by his powerful vocal delivery and engaging acoustic guitar work.

-READ MORE Kris Kristofferson - For the Good Times
+READ MORE Kris Kristofferson - Thank You for a Life

 Kris Kristofferson City of New Orleans2